JUDEELRICA/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays the number of lines that contain the pattern bin in a file
+Wrote a shell script that creates a file with text